 We’re expecting the same thing to happen with celeriac, sometimes known as celery root.
-Why we haven’t tried this classic cool weather crop previously is a mystery.
+Why we haven’t tried growing this classic cool weather crop previously is a mystery.
 Garden vegetable books always sing its praises and the words that usually attract us — easy to grow with few pest problems — often accompany the catalog accounts of this Medusa’s head of the vegetable world.
 Yes, she may be ugly but what sweetness she holds inside!

 Then we were thumbing through an advance copy of Joe Eck and Wayne Winterrowd’s upcoming book To Eat: A Country Life (it’s due to be published in June).
 Eck and Winterrowd, the authors of several gardening and country living books, are the master landscapers behind Vermont’s North Hill Garden.
 Winterrowd passed away in 2010 making To Eat the team’s last book.
 In it, they write knowingly and poetically about what they raised at North Hill, everything from apples to wild salad. (more on this book when it nears publication).